catseye/BefOS/README.md

 Building BefOS
 --------------

-BefOS can be built on FreeBSD (and probably Linux and Cygwin.)
+BefOS can be built on Linux (and probably FreeBSD and Cygwin.)
-Just type 'make clean all' from the top level to build it all.
+Just type `./make.sh clean all` from the top level to build it all.

 Here is what is in the various directories: